-This document details the VHDL implementation of an I2C controller in a Xilinx CoolRunner[TM] XPLA3 256 macrocell CPLD.
+This document details the VHDL implementation of an I2C controller in a Xilinx CoolRunner[®] XPLA3 256 macrocell CPLD.
 CoolRunner CPLDs are the lowest power CPLDs available, making this the perfect target device for an I2C controller.
-The VHDL code described in this document can be obtained by contacting Xilinx Technical Support.
+To obtain the VHDL code described in this document, go to section "VHDL Code Download" on page 18 for instructions.